gtDMMB/ipam-wbio-scripts/README.md

 ## Data

-For each sequence used in the final analysis, we provide the sequence, accepted secondary structure, sampled ensemble, RNAProfiling output, visualization of the clusters, a text file containing the clusters, and a file containing a  description of the clusters and experimental parameters used to run the scripts.
+For each sequence used in the final analysis, we provide the sequence, sampled ensemble, RNAProfiling output, visualization of the clusters, a text file containing the clusters, and a file containing a  description of the clusters and experimental parameters used to run the scripts.